Is Pesky Sugar Consuming You? Water Kefir To The Rescue!

 Then, as part of the symbiosis, the bacteria consume the ethanol and express the trace vitamins and minerals.

 The standard water kefir recipe is 1/4 cup of sugar per 4 cups water.
-If you add too little sugar, you are inhibiting the brew’s normal healthy development.
+If you leave your ferment longer, say for 48-72 hours, sugar levels in water kefir may be even lower which is recommended for diabetics and others with low sugar tolerance.
+However, if you add too little sugar, you are inhibiting the brew’s normal healthy development.
 Too much sugar and the yeasts will either become slimy and overrun the bacteria or fall completely asleep and do nothing.